aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addaudioframeembedded/_index.md

 ## AddAudioFrameEmbedded(float, float, float, float, Stream) {#addaudioframeembedded_1}

-Adds a new audio frame with embedded audio file to the end of a collection.
-Embedded audio file can be a WAV only.
-It adds new audio into Presentation.Audios list.
+Creates a new audio frame with an embedded WAV file and adds it to the end of the shape collection.
+The embedded audio is added to the Presentation.Audios collection.

 ```csharp
 public IAudioFrame AddAudioFrameEmbedded(float x, float y, float width, float height,